IBS vs. IBD: How to Tell the Difference

 IBD is a different beast.
 Crohn's disease can affect any part of the digestive tract, from mouth to anus, and typically hits in patches that extend through the full thickness of the bowel wall.
 Ulcerative colitis is limited to the colon and rectum and affects the inner lining in a continuous pattern.
 Both are immune-mediated, both are chronic, and both cause measurable inflammation that shows up on labs, imaging, and biopsy.

-• Blood in the stool.
+- Blood in the stool.
 Visible red blood, dark blood, or a positive fecal occult blood test.
 This is a major red flag.
 IBS itself does not cause GI bleeding.

-• Unintended weight loss.
+- Unintended weight loss.
 Dropping pounds without trying, especially alongside diarrhea, is not an IBS pattern.

-• Night-time diarrhea.
+- Night-time diarrhea.
 Waking up from sleep to go to the bathroom.
 IBS symptoms usually track the day and quiet down overnight.
 Nocturnal diarrhea is an IBD red flag.

-• Fever.
+- Fever.
 Low-grade or spiking.
 IBS is not an inflammatory disease and does not cause fever.

-• Persistent elevated inflammatory markers.
+- Persistent elevated inflammatory markers.
 CRP, ESR, and fecal calprotectin are usually normal in IBS.
 In active IBD they are commonly elevated, and fecal calprotectin in particular has become a standard screen for distinguishing the two before scoping.
 A single normal CRP doesn't rule out IBD, which is why calprotectin plus scoping matter when red flags are present.

-• Extra-intestinal symptoms.
+- Extra-intestinal symptoms.
 Joint pain, eye inflammation (uveitis, episcleritis), skin issues (erythema nodosum, pyoderma gangrenosum), mouth ulcers, or liver problems.
 These show up in IBD because it's a systemic autoimmune condition.

-• Anemia or nutrient deficiencies.
+- Anemia or nutrient deficiencies.
 From blood loss, malabsorption, or inflammation itself.

-• Perianal disease.
+- Perianal disease.
 Fistulas, fissures, or abscesses around the anus, particularly with Crohn's.

 The red flags, plainly

-3. You wake up from sleep to have diarrhea.
+- Waking up from sleep to have diarrhea.

-4. You have unexplained fevers alongside gut symptoms.
+- Unexplained fevers alongside gut symptoms.

-7. You have new-onset gut symptoms after age 50.
+- New-onset gut symptoms after age 50.

-8. Your symptoms are getting worse over months, not better.
+- Symptoms getting worse over months, not better.

 None of these are automatic IBD diagnoses.
 Infections, celiac disease, microscopic colitis, diverticular disease, and other things can mimic pieces of the IBD picture.
 That is exactly why a proper workup exists.
 A gastroenterologist will typically order blood work (CBC, CRP, ESR, ferritin), fecal calprotectin, stool studies to rule out infection, celiac serology, and then imaging or colonoscopy with biopsy as indicated.

-Do not wait on this.
 Delayed IBD diagnosis is associated with more complications, more surgery, and worse long-term outcomes.
 The Crohn's & Colitis Foundation is blunt about this: early diagnosis and treatment change the trajectory of the disease.

-How the overlap actually works
+How the overlap works

 Where low-FODMAP fits in IBD

 A 2020 randomized trial by Cox and colleagues, published in Gastroenterology, looked at adults with quiescent (inactive) IBD who still had persistent gut symptoms.
 A four-week low-FODMAP diet significantly improved symptoms and quality of life compared with a control diet.
-Critically, it did not change inflammatory markers.
+It did not change inflammatory markers.
 That is the whole point.

 Monash's own IBD coverage says the same thing: the low-FODMAP diet can help manage the IBS-type symptoms that linger in quiescent IBD, but it is not a treatment for inflammation and should be done with a dietitian when the underlying disease is well controlled.

-• Active IBD flare: work with your GI team on medication and nutrition.
+- Active IBD flare: work with your GI team on medication and nutrition.
 This is not the moment for a restrictive elimination diet on your own.

-• IBD in remission with ongoing gut symptoms: low-FODMAP is a reasonable tool to try, ideally with a FODMAP-trained dietitian, to manage bloating, gas, and cramping.
+- IBD in remission with ongoing gut symptoms: low-FODMAP is a reasonable tool to try, ideally with a FODMAP-trained dietitian, to manage bloating, gas, and cramping.
 Get back to a normal diet through structured reintroduction.

-• IBD with new or worsening symptoms: don't assume it's a FODMAP issue.
+- IBD with new or worsening symptoms: don't assume it's a FODMAP issue.
 Call your GI.
 New symptoms can mean a new flare, and an early response matters.

 What to ask your doctor

-• Can we do a fecal calprotectin test to screen for bowel inflammation?
+- Can we do a fecal calprotectin test to screen for bowel inflammation?

-• Can we run CRP and a CBC to look for inflammation and anemia?
+- Can we run CRP and a CBC to look for inflammation and anemia?

-• Have we ruled out celiac disease?
+- Have we ruled out celiac disease?

-• Given my symptoms, do I meet criteria for a colonoscopy?
+- Given my symptoms, do I meet criteria for a colonoscopy?

-• If my calprotectin is elevated, what's the next step?
+- If my calprotectin is elevated, what's the next step?

 A good GI will welcome these questions.
 IBS is supposed to be a diagnosis made after other things have been considered, not a shrug when tests haven't been ordered.
+For a step-by-step script for that conversation, see how to talk to your doctor about IBS.

 The bottom line